+Handy Bash oneliner commands for tsv file editing

 ++install python package

-+ +pip install packagename
++ +pip install packagename+Download file if necessary

 + +data=file.txt